xuwd11/cs207_Weidong_Xu/project/milestone1_rubric.md

 ## Due Date:  Wednesday, October 18th 2017
 Groups will present their project to the teaching staff in a code-review session.
 The presentations should include a demo of the code to show that all of the requirements are met.
-The teaching staff may run additional tests to check the different aspects of the code.

 You are not required to make a formal presentation.
 Your group should simply be prepared to demo your code.

 The output of your code should be the reaction rates of a set of species given a set of elementary reactions.

+The teaching staff will try a variety of input files on your code to test different situations (e.g. different reactions, erroneous inputs, different species, different reaction rate coefficients, etc).

 ---